Time To Dust Off The Bike

 Regardless of your age, you may have either a permit or an actual license.
 However, with a permit comes restrictions.
 If you are over the age of 16 and only carry a motorcycle permit you cannot: have passengers, and only drive in the daylight.
 For those who wish to earn their actual motorist license in Missouri they must pass a knowledge and on-cycle skill test.
 It is important to note that drivers may overestimate their own abilities when driving a motorcycle.
 Always be aware when driving a car or on a motorcycle.

-For Missouri Motorist written study materials please visit:
+For Missouri Motorist written study materials please visit this link

 Like other motor vehicle laws in Missouri, insurance is required.
 Bikebound.com gives a detailed list of the minimum insurance motorcyclists must have in order to legally operate their vehicle on public roads.
 This list includes: